bluebotpc/BlueDesk/README.md

 - GoobyDesk is a Python3, Flask-based web application.
   - By default, the Flask app will run at ```http://127.0.0.1:5000``` during local development.
   - Production instances should be ran behind a Python3 WSGI server such as [Gunicorn](https://gunicorn.org/).
-  - Production instances should be ran behind a Reverse Proxy such as [Caddy](https://caddyserver.com/).
+  - Production Gunicorn instances should be ran behind a Reverse Proxy such as [Caddy](https://caddyserver.com/).
 - Mobile-friendly landing page with lightweight ticket submission.
   - Requestor Name
   - Requestor Contact Email